opetitprestataire/label-studio/docs/source/guide/labeling.md

 * [Taxonomy](/tags/taxonomy.html)
 * [TextArea](/tags/textarea.html)

-If your labeling configuration includes tags not listed above, the **Bulk labeling** action is not accessible.
+If your labeling configuration includes control tags not listed above, the **Bulk labeling** action is not accessible.

 !!! note Limitations